happycube/cxadc-linux3/README.md

 This allows the software to correctly detect the data and use it for decoding or flac compression and renaming to `.vhs`/`.svhs` etc.

-### Real-Time FLAC Compressed Capture
+### Real-Time FLAC Compressed Capturing

-Optional but **not optimal** due to risk of dropped samples even with high-end hardware, on the fly FLAC compressed captures are possible with the following commands; edit rates and modes as needed.

 > [!WARNING]
-> You need to be on FLAC 1.5.0 or newer to leverage multi-threading for higher reliability capture and real-time compression.
+> You need to be on FLAC 1.5.0 or newer to leverage multi-threading for reliable real-time FLAC encoding.

 8-bit Mode (Stock 28.6 MSPS)